Genivia/RE-flex/doc/index.md

 To customize the Lexer class use these options and code injection.

-You can declare multiple nested namespace names by separating the names with a dot, as for example in `namespace=NAME1.NAME2.NAME3` to declare the lexer in `NAME1::NAME2::NAME3`.
+You can declare multiple nested namespace names by `namespace=NAME1::NAME2::NAME3`, or by separating the names with a dot such as `namespace=NAME1.NAME2.NAME3`, to declare the lexer in `NAME1::NAME2::NAME3`.

 To understand the impact of these options, consider the following lex specification template: